Reentry Ecology™ & Collective Carceral Impact™: A Concept Paper

 Epperson, M. W., Thompson, J., Lardiere, M., & Grady, M. (2017).
 Smart decarceration: A grand challenge for social work to promote sustainable decarceration strategies.
 American Academy of Social Work and Social Welfare.

-Goldon, A. (2023).
-Collective Carceral Impact: An ecological framework for understanding post-carceral barriers (Doctoral capstone project).
+Goldon, A. R. (2023).
+Collective carceral impact: An ecological framework for understanding post-carceral barriers and recidivism [Unpublished doctoral manuscript].
 University of Southern California, Suzanne Dworak-Peck School of Social Work.

 National Inventory of Collateral Consequences of Conviction (NICCC).
 (2022).
 A comprehensive catalog of collateral consequences in the United States.
-Council of State Governments Justice Center.
-Retrieved from https://niccc.csgjusticecenter.org/
+Council of State Governments Justice Center. https://niccc.csgjusticecenter.org/

 Western, B. (2006).
 Punishment and inequality in America.
 Russell Sage Foundation.